Property investor sues developer Greg Kavanagh over loans

 Ms O’Neill also claims Mr Kavanagh had entered into a personal guarantee and indemnity agreement with her in November 2015 to guarantee the obligations of Ballycrag to her.
 Under that, it was agreed the amount then owing was €2.8 million plus interest, she says.

-Mr Kavanagh gave an undertaking to sell his shareholding in a company, Greybirch Ltd, to pay down the money owing to her and further agreed, if she was not repaid by February 2016, he would sell the Clonskeagh property to pay off the debt, she claims.
+Mr Kavanagh gave an undertaking to sell his shareholding in a company, Greybirch Ltd, to pay down the money owing to her and further agreed that if she was not repaid by February 2016 he would sell the Clonskeagh property to pay off the debt, she claims.

 Since February 2016, Mr Kavanagh outlined “various scenarios” which would result in repayment but “none came to fruition”, she says.
 She believed it was used as “a means of deflection, delay and prevarication” to persuade her against taking legal action.

-She says, in October 2016, there were newspaper reports Mr Kavanagh was to receive €150 million from his former financial backers, M&G Investments, under a settlement agreement.
+She says that in October 2016 there were newspaper reports that Mr Kavanagh was to receive €150 million from his former financial backers, M&G Investments, under a settlement agreement.
 Mr Kavanagh, she says, had a dispute with M&G and eventually High Court proceedings over the matter were settled in 2017.

 Despite the ultimate resolution of that and another dispute with a businessman, he had still refused to pay her, she says.
 He also promised to sell Clonskeagh but no money was paid to her, she says.